 \subsection{Ablation Study}

-We first examine the key factors in representation construction.
-To spatially structure the Gaussians, a simplest approach would be anchoring the positions of Gaussians to a predefined voxel grid while omitting densification and pruning, which leads to severe failure when fitting the objects as shown in~\Cref{fig:ablation_fitting}.
-Even by introducing learnable offsets to the voxel grid, the complex geometry and detailed textures still can not be well captured, as shown in~\Cref{fig:ablation_fitting}.
-We observe that the offsets are typically too small to effectively lead the Gaussians close to the object surfaces, which demonstrates the necessity of performing densification and pruning during object fitting.
-Based on these insights, we do not organize the Gaussians during the fitting stage.
-Instead, we only maintain a constant number of Gaussians using densification-constrained fitting and post-process the Gaussians into a spatially structured representation.
-Our GaussianCube can capture both complex geometry and intricate details as illustrated in~\Cref{fig:ablation_fitting}.
-The numerical comparison in~\Cref{tab:ablation_fitting_generation} also demonstrates the superior fitting quality of our GaussianCube.
+We first examine the key factors in representation construction on ShapeNet Car.
+To spatially structure the Gaussians, a simplistic approach would be anchoring the positions of Gaussians to a predefined voxel grid while omitting densification and pruning, which leads to severe failure when fitting the objects as shown in~\Cref{fig:ablation_fitting}.
+Even by introducing learnable offsets to the voxel grid, the results still lack details.
+We observe the offsets are typically too small to effectively lead the Gaussians close to the object surfaces, which indicates the importance of densification in the fitting process.
+Instead, GaussianCube can capture both complex geometry and intricate details as shown in~\Cref{fig:ablation_fitting}.
+The numerical comparison in~\Cref{tab:ablation_fitting_generation} also demonstrates the superior fitting quality of GaussianCube.